Stony Brook Southampton: Stony Brook Southampton

 In 1957 the playwright Tennessee Williams rented the 3-story windmill cottage and while there wrote "The Day on Which a Man Dies", a fictional play loosely based on his friend Jackson Pollock.
 The play languished after completion in 1960 in the college archives and was sold by Williams in 1970 to the University of California, Los Angeles.
 A new version re-written by the playwright in 1972 was performed in 2001; the first performance of the original in 2009 was presented by the Pollock-Krasner House and Study Center at the Ross School in East Hampton.

 Under Stony Brook University's new ownership and starting with a class of 200 in August 2007, the campus featured an innovative curriculum devoted to issues of sustainability and the environment.
 Southampton's interdisciplinary academic programs focused on issues of ecological sustainability, with undergraduate majors in environmental studies; marine sciences; marine vertebrate biology; ecosystems and human impact; environmental design, policy and planning; and sustainability studies.
 A minor in business management with a focus on environmental sustainability was also offered through Stony Brook University's College of Business, and a five-year fast-track BA/BS-MBA program was also offered in partnership with the College of Business.

 By the Fall 2010 semester, 800 students were registered.
 However, in April 2010, Stony Brook University President Samuel Stanley announced his decision to shut down the branch due to major state budget cuts and the need for better targeting of funds.
 The academic programs and students were relocated to the main campus.
 The undergraduate population staged letter campaigns to raise community awareness and protest the decision.
 Stanley came to the Southampton campus shortly after the decision to meet with the student body.

 Six undergraduate students and a non-profit community group filed a lawsuit in NY State Supreme Court to block the closure of the college.
 The lawsuit was filed against Stony Brook and Stanley, claiming the decision to close the campus was procedurally illegal.
 On August 30, 2010, the court ruled that the university violated regulations and improperly closed the campus.
 The students won the lawsuit, but unable to contest financially due to the costs associated with instigating further litigation, agreed to a small settlement.
 They were permitted to complete their studies on campus, but not live there.
 Stanley visited each student's home to personally apologize.

 As of 2015, the Stony Brook Southampton campus has grown and even prospered.
 Programs have been added back and the Board of Trustees of the State University of New York approved a long-awaited partnership agreement between Southampton and Stony Brook University hospitals that will ultimately result in a new Southampton Hospital on the Shinnecock Hills campus, a move that likely will bring the most activity those grounds have ever seen.
+In 2015, the Southampton campus also opened the Food Lab, for food-based education, innovation, and collaboration.